Russia warns West on Syria after Obama threats

 Russia and China have opposed military intervention in Syria throughout 17 months of bloodshed and have vetoed three U.N.
 Security Council resolutions backed by Western and Arab states that would have raised pressure on Damascus to end violence.

 Russia and China base their diplomatic cooperation on "the need to strictly adhere to the norms of international law and the principles contained in the U.N.
-Charter, and not to allow their violation", Lavrov said at the meeting with Dai.
+Charter, and not to allow their violation", Lavrov said at a meeting with Chinese State Councillor Dai Bingguo.

 Frustrated by the vetoes and by the refusal of Russia and China to join calls for Assad to leave power, the United States and other Western and Arab countries are seeking other ways to exert influence on the situation in Syria.